 Walking in Xinping village is an enchanting feeling and makes you think you are walking in a Chinese scroll painting.
-The whole landscape so magical and depending on the season, in spring, the whole village and karst hills are shrouded in this mist that acts as a screen that creates a mysterious feeling!
+The whole landscape so magical and depending on the season, in spring, the whole village and karst hills are shrouded in this mist that acts as screen that creates a mysterious feeling!

-From here it get rather tricky, so first turn right at the crossroads, uphill and make a left.
+From here it gets rather tricky, so first turn right at the crossroads, uphill and make a left.
 Continue the hike uphill and the trail branches left and right, take the right.
-At this point you are still surrounded with orchards and plantation, you do see some workers, if you are unsure just ask them 'yue chun'.
+At this point you are still surrounded with orchards and plantation, you do see some workers if you are unsure just ask them 'yue chun' (the village name)

-At this point my mum was so tired, dehydrated, stress and anxious.
+At this point, my mum was so tired, dehydrated, stress and anxious.
 I didn't know what to do, my mum picked up a rock and me with the tree truck hoping to charge at the pack of dogs and more puppies were coming!!
 The dogs seemed more aggressive with our arsenal in hand, barking louder and perhaps even thinking to pounce at us.

 And just at this point the guard came and told us to release our weapons and just walk on as he assured us that they don't bite!
 And so, we did!!

-From this point, we had to go clip up the terrace of the plantation, it was hard to find the path, especially when there are no markings of sign of many kind.
+From this point, we had to go clip up the terrace of the plantation, it was hard to find the path, especially when there are no markings of sign of any kind.
 We continued till it was almost the ridge and just bushy surrounded us.
 But if you look hard enough, you will see there is an opening in the bush.

 After about 100m of bush walk you will come out into an opening, there is a stone sign just follow the trail and it is all the way downhill.
 You will pass by plantations on both sides.
-We were so distress with the dogs and heat we forgot to enjoy the scenery, the hills are awesome, every peak was different!
+We were so distressed with the dogs and heat we forgot to enjoy the scenery, the hills are awesome, every peak was different!

-Both of us were totally exhausted and drained from the heat of the dayand uneventful happenings.
+Both of us were totally exhausted and drained from the heat of the day and uneventful happenings.
 I made a mistake to start the hike at 1030 it was too late and hot!
 So naturally, the next thing to seek for is a nice cafe or a place where you can relax those tired legs and calm those anxious nerves.

-There was none, we found and old shack, probably someone's workhouse, he got us cold mineral water, (Thank GOD) My mum was so drained I didn't think she could make her way back on foot, and that would also mean passing the pack of dogs again!
+There was none, we found an old shack, probably someone's workhouse, he got us cold mineral water, (Thank GOD) My mum was so drained I didn't think she could make her way back on foot, and that would also mean passing the pack of dogs again!
 So i quickly tried to arrange for a boat back upstream.

 The distance by river from point A to B is not more than 500m but there is no roads leading to this fishing village.
 The only way is through the orchard or boat.